Repatriation Commission Outpatient Clinic: Post-World War I

 'With increasing numbers requiring out-patient treatment, the accommodation at the Branch Office in St. Kilda-road was inadequate.
 Men suffering from all types of disabilities, many of them accompanied by their wives and children, had to sit in a basement waiting room.
 Another inconvenience through lack of space was the necessity for accommodating two medical examiners in each of the small cubicles built as examination rooms.
 These disabilities, together with other factors, made it imperative that better conditions should be provided.
 It was decided to erect a new out-patient clinic, the building embodying the latest facilities, including air conditioning, single rooms for medical examining officers, and a large general waiting room.'

 On this site the Repatriation Commission Outpatient Clinic was built adjacent to Victoria Barracks, Melbourne, it was opened on 15 November 1937, to provide a greater level of care to veterans.
-The building was designed by George Hallendal, under the supervision of Commonwealth Works Department Director, H. L. McKennall.
+The building was designed by George Hallandal, under the supervision of Commonwealth Works Department Director, H. L. McKennall.
 Within months of opening as many as 400 prescriptions were being administered daily.

 The design of the Repatriation Clinic created some controversy with Sir Arthur Streeton criticising the use of brown brick in contrast to the established bluestone brick of Victoria Barracks.